Rooted and Rising Silent Meditation Retreat:

 Alison Cohen (she/her), also known as Ali, loves supporting people in strengthening their capacity to connect: with themselves, with others, and with ancient and contemporary wisdom traditions.
 Alison’s journey to practice began as a young adult when she was desperate for guidance on how to compassionately navigate her tumultuous internal landscape, not to mention the world.
 On an Insight Meditation retreat, she found what she was looking for.

 A former public school teacher and mindfulness program director, Alison guides Two Wings Mindfulness, which offers courses, retreats, and 1:1 support grounded in the wisdom of trauma-informed mindfulness practice.
-Alison currently teaches in Tara Brach’s A Year of Courageous Loving program and has mentored in the global Mindfulness Meditation Teacher Certification Program (MMTCP).
+Alison also teaches in Tara Brach’s 2026 Choosing to Love program and in Buddhist, Jewish, and secular spaces.
+In the past, she mentored in the global Mindfulness Meditation Teacher Certification Program (MMTCP—2019-2025) and Tara and Jack’s Power of Awareness course.
 Since graduating from Harvard College and Fordham’s Graduate School of Education, Alison has trained with Mindful Schools, the UMass Center for Mindfulness (MBSR), and the International Institute for Restorative Practices, as well as under the guidance of several beloved teachers.